Unstructured-IO/unstructured/docs/source/bricks.rst

 Checks if the text contains a verb.
 This is used in ``is_possible_narrative_text``, but can be used independently as well.
 The function identifies verbs using the NLTK part of speech tagger.
+Text that is all upper case is lower cased before part of speech detection.
+This is because the upper case letters sometimes cause the part of speech tagger to miss verbs.
 The following part of speech tags are identified as verbs:

 * ``VB``
 * ``VBG``